tomfran/LSM-Tree/README.md

 1. Use the Bloom filter to test whether the key might be in the table;
 2. If the key might be present, use binary search on the index to find the maximum lower bound of the key;
 3. Scan the data from the position found in the previous step to find the key-value pair.
-The search can stop when the we are seeing a key greater than the one we are looking for.
+The search can stop when we are seeing a key greater than the one we are looking for, or when we reach the end of the table.

+The search is as lazy as possible, meaning that we read the minimum amount of data from disk, for instance, if the next key length is smaller than the one we are looking for, we can skip the whole key-value pair.

 ### Persistence